developer-zebra/developer-zebra-site/src/devicetracker/4-1/guide/setup/index.md

 ## Overview

-This section discusses installation and setup of Device Tracker.
+This section discusses installation and setup of Device Tracker, including silent deployment.
 The client app (APK file) can be downloaded from the [Zebra support portal](https://www.zebra.com/us/en/products/software/mobile-computers/device-tracker.html).
 Zebra’s [StageNow](/stagenow/latest/about) tool or an EMM can be used for deployment to the mobile devices.

 <p><b>Installation and setup on the device:</b></p>

 1. **Install client APK file** and ensure all permissions are granted.
 2. **Disable battery optimization** to permit the app to continue running in the background during doze mode (Android’s power-saving feature triggered when the device is in a prolonged suspended state).
 3. **Allow overlay permission _(optional)_.** If the [Device Check-out](../use/#devicecheckout) feature is required to prevent users from accessing the device prior to scanning their unique user barcode, automatically allow the overlay permission to avoid manual intervention during setup.
-4. **Launch the app** without user interaction by starting the app service.
-This allows uninterrupted device operation by the end user during deployment.
+4. **Start the Device Tracker service** to accept the server settings.
+The Device Tracker service can be silently deployed to start without user intervention.
 5. **Deploy server settings** to communicate with the cloud server.
 6. **Enable secondary BLE beacon**, if supported by the device, for the device to be located when powered off.